 There are many easy, wonderful and outright bizarre ways to raise money and at Invicta we have tried and tested a large variety, thanks to the imaginations of our students and the positive participation of our staff and students!
 Events have included dress up days, staff vs. students competitions, performing arts shows and staff dancing and singing in front of students – which is always a crowd pleaser!
 Each year, sees a new event appear on the Invicta calendar and our students never cease to amaze us with their commitment to ensure we make a real difference to the charities we support annually.

 Our students choose the charities they want to support throughout the academic year either through decisions for RAG (Raise and Give) Week or through our House system.
 This year, our student chosen RAG charities are:

 We are proud to celebrate our fundraising achievements with our students and staff at the end of each academic year.
-Last year we managed to achieve an all time school record with amount we raised, achieving a total of £47,669.00 raised for charity in just one school year!
+Last year we managed to raised over of £46,000.00 raised for charity in just one school year!
 We set ourselves a challenging target for fundraising each year and each year we seem to smash our targets!
 This could not be achieved without the commitment of our students, staff and parents to our fund-raising endeavours.